lyapnika/Metallic_Instability_El-Ph_Interaction/README.md

 ## The version of Julia needed: 1.10.3
 ## To add Julia to Jupyter Notebook, add the package IJulia.
-## The packages needed are listed in the very first line of each Jupyter notebook
+## Additional packages needed to run each notebook are listed in the very first line of that notebook

 This repository contains Julia notebooks